christopherbolt/silverstripe-addressfinderfield/README.md

-# Plato Creative - SilverStripe AddressFinderNZ Field #
+# DEVELOPMENT - SilverStripe AddressFinderNZ Field #
 A custom field for integrating the AddressFinderNZ API as both a backend and frontend field.

 By default the field will pull the full address from the API and will save it into the database field 'Address'.